Anousa Luangsuphom: Shooting

 On 29 April 2023, Luangsuphom was shot in the face and chest by a masked gunman at After School Chocolate and Bar, a coffee shop in Chanthabouly, Vientiane; the attack was recorded on CCTV.
-He was originally reported to have died while being transported to the 150 bed hospital.
+He was originally reported to have died while being transported to a 150-bed hospital.

 Following Luangsuphom's shooting, "Kub Kluen Duay Keyboard" promoted the use of the hashtag "ແຈັກຕ້ອງບໍ່ຕາຍຟຣີ" (English: "Justice for Jack") to call on a thorough investigation from the Laotian government.

 Luangsuphom's perceived death was criticized internationally by Human Rights Watch, and Amnesty International, who called on the Laotian government to investigate.
 His shooting has been linked to the disappearance of other human rights activists in Laos like Sombath Somphone and Odd Sayavong.

 On 4 May, his family released a statement stating that he survived the shooting, and only reported his death to avoid him being targeted again.

 As of 12 May 2023, he had left Laos for medical treatment, and for his personal safety.

 As of 2025, Genocide Watch condemned his attempted assassination.